CirSandro/private-fhe-fraud-detection/README.md

 The project uses the [Credit Card Fraud Detection](https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud) dataset from Kaggle.
 The dataset contains transactions made by credit cards in September 2013 by European cardholders.
 It presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.

-This setup ensures that you can deploy the PFEE-ZAMA system efficiently and start making secure predictions with ease.
+This setup ensures that you can deploy the "Private FHE Fraud Detection" system efficiently and start making secure predictions with ease.

 ---